 1. Increase the number of patients with a new diagnosis of OG cancer discussed at an multidisciplinary meeting (MDM) for treatment planning to 85% by the end of 2018, and

-2. Commencement of treatment within 42 days of receipt of referral as recommended in the optimal care pathway for people with OG cancer.
+2. Commence treatment within 42 days of receipt of referral as recommended in the optimal care pathway for people with OG cancer.

 1. Addressing MDM presentation rates

-- A reduction in the number of patients with multiple MDM presentations
+- The number of patients with multiple MDM presentations was reduced.

-- An increase in the number of patients diagnosed with State IV/metastatic OG cancer presented at MDM for treatment planning
+- The number of patients diagnosed with Stage IV/metastatic OG cancer presented at MDM for treatment planning increased.

 2. Addressing treatment timelines:

-- Data is suggesting a trend toward increasing the number of patients who receive their care within the recommended 42 days for optimal patient care.
-At baseline 63% of patients were meeting the timeline, which increased to 66% at program completion.
+At baseline 63% of patients met the timeline; this increased to 66% at program completion.
 The outer range reduced by over 100 days, from 357 to 245 days.

 - Individual health service triage and referral pathways and processes have been reviewed and updated where needed.